3410 Transfer from One MCO to Another

 • Home and Community-based Services (HCS);

-Program Support Unit (PSU) staff will receive a Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART) interest list release (ILR) case record assignment from Interest List Management (ILM) Unit staff when an individual in another IDD waiver program comes to the top of the MDCP interest list and requests MDCP.
+Program Support Unit (PSU) staff receive a Texas Health and Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART) interest list release (ILR) case record from Interest List Management (ILM) unit staff when an individual in another IDD waiver program comes to the top of the MDCP interest list (IL) and requests MDCP.
 PSU staff may also receive notification from IDD waiver program staff.

-PSU staff must complete the following activities within three business days of the receipt of the MDCP ILR case record assignment in HEART or notification from IDD waiver program staff:
+PSU staff must complete the following activities within three business days of receiving the MDCP ILR case record in HEART or notification from IDD waiver program staff:

-• Check the Texas Integrated Eligibility Redesign System (TIERS) to verify Medicaid eligibility;
+• check the Texas Integrated Eligibility Redesign System (TIERS) to verify Medicaid financial eligibility;

-• Verify that individual has an open enrollment with another Medicaid waiver program according to the procedures below:
+• ensure the individual does not have an open enrollment with another Medicaid waiver program per the procedures below:

-• for the CLASS (Service Group 2) and DBMD (Service Group 16) waiver programs, check the Service Authorization System Online (SASO) to verify the service authorization record for these waiver programs; and
+• for CLASS (Service Group 2), DBMD (Service Group 16), HCS (Service Group 21), and TxHmL (Service Group 22) waiver programs, check the Service Authorization System Online (SASO) for open Service Authorization records;

-• review the TIERS Long Term Services and Supports (LTSS) screen; and
+• for the YES waiver program, check the TIERS Long Term Services and Supports (LTSS) Eligibility Periods Details screen for an open record;

 • Form 2600-B, MDCP Waiver Release Letter - Supplemental Security Income;